bbjprojek/intro/src/pages/about.md

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

+To get more information about our organization or about any other related work, just head to our [BBJProjeK Handbook](https://wiki.bbjprojek.org).

 ## Tech Stack
 If you would like to join our amazing family, you can conctact us at [hello@bbjprojek.org](mailto:hello@bbjprojek.org).
 Or you may prefer just chat with us at our Telegram chat: [BBJProjeK The Authority (high unit variance)](https://t.me/bbjauthority).